markmi/acpphint/Some_acpphint_curves_with_notes.md

 Notes:

-0. The x range for this plot is not the same as for the other 1950X plots.
+0. The y range for this plot is not the same as for the other 1950X plots.